colin-skinner/VastTest/README.md

 ## How to run
 - To build, run `./build.sh`
     - Compiles using C++11 (which has range-based for loops and the "auto" type)
-    - If there is an error running this script, run `chmod +x ./build.sh`
+    - If there is an error running this script, run `chmod +x ./build/build.sh`
-- To run, run `./simulation t s`, where t is the number of trucks and s is the number of stations
+- To run, run `./build/simulation t s`, where t is the number of trucks and s is the number of stations
 - Statistics should be reported at the end

 ## How to run
 - To test, run `./test.sh`
     - Compiles with print statements turned off so unity testing is the only output
     - Compiles using C++11 (which has range-based for loops and the "auto" type)
-    - If there is an error running this script, run `chmod +x ./test.sh`
+    - If there is an error running this script, run `chmod +x ./build/test.sh`
-- To run, run `./test_sim`
+- To run, run `./build/test_sim`
 - Statistics should be reported at the end

 ## Sample output
 With 1000 trucks and 2 mining stations, here is the output:
 ```
-ColinSkkpro1223:VastTest magi-nerv$ ./simulation 1000 2
+ColinSkkpro1223:VastTest magi-nerv$ ./build/simulation 1000 2

 ----- Initialization -----
 Requested 1000 trucks and added 1000 trucks
-Requested 2 stations and added 2 trucks
+Requested 2 stations and added 2 stations

 ----- Simulation -----
 Started 4320 minute simulation